gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 not need it than need it and not have it, that's all.
 Now come on."
 He turned toward the stairs.

-Piaerre hesitated.
+Erileine hesitated.
 "What's wrong?"
 Vurt asked.

 "Papaere–what am I going to tell Gaeston?"